AndreRenaud/async_xmodem/README.md

 all data is either directly supplied or sent out via callbacks, with no OS-level dependencies.
 It does not allocate any dynamic memory, using only 164B of memory while the transfer is in progress, with a very shallow stack (3-calls deep maximum).
+It is approximately 1kB of ARM-thumb2 compiled code.

 ## Usage
 This is a simple single .c & .h file, designed to be directly imported into